-I study consumers' vaccine decisions.
-Individual choices together result in what I call a Vaccination Equilibrium, which describes the sustainable percentage of consumers getting vaccinated.
+I study consumers' vaccination decisions.
+Individual choices together result in what I call a Vaccination Equilibrium, the sustainable percentage of consumers getting vaccinated.
 I compare the Vaccination Equilibrium mass with the first best, where an individual may be compelled to get vaccinated according to a rule that maximizes total welfare.

-I adopt a broad view of vaccination.
-By taking a vaccine, a consumer experiences severity reduction when ill, but may have to incur a monetary cost, personal disutility, or side effects to get vaccinated.
-These are consumers' private benefits and costs, which vary among individuals in the population.
-Consumers' vaccinations reduce the infection rate of a potentially contagious illness.
-This is an externality.
+By taking a vaccine, a consumer benefits from illness severity reduction, but may have to incur a monetary cost, and suffer from personal disutility or side effects.
+These consumer private benefits and costs vary among individuals in the population.
+Besides private benefits and costs, consumers' vaccinations reduce the infection rate of a potentially contagious illness.
+This is an externality; a vaccine is also a public good.

-A Vaccination Equilibrium stems from individuals' private benefit-cost comparisons.
+A Vaccination Equilibrium results from individuals' private benefit-cost comparisons.
 Each consumer takes the population vaccination percentage as given, and decides whether to get vaccinated or not.
 In a Vaccination Equilibrium, the given population vaccination percentage must be the same as the total mass of consumers who choose to be vaccinated.
 It is a fixed point, the usual way an equilibrium is formally characterized.
-I show that there is a unique fixed point.
+I show that there is a unique fixed point, a unique Vaccination Equilibrium.